Mighel881/Rose/README.md

 ## Installation

-1. Add this repository to your Package Manager: https://repo.packix.com/ or https://repo.shymemoriees.me for Beta access
+1. Add this repository to your Package Manager: https://repo.shymemoriees.me
 2. Install Rose.

 ## Bugs